 Wild Turkey Population Trends

-Declines in turkey numbers may be more pronounced in some local areas.
+The decline in turkey numbers may be more pronounced in some areas.
 Reasons for this include cold wet spring weather, tough winters, and changes in habitat quantity and quality.
 In areas where open habitats such as agricultural fields, hayfields, old fields, thickets, and young forests have been lost due to development and vegetative succession, there are fewer turkeys.
 In areas with a larger proportion of "big woods" turkeys will persist, but at lower densities than areas with a mix of mature timber, early successional habitats, and agriculture.

 You Can Help!